John Meade

 ARTIST BIOGRAPHY

-John Meade is a self-taught fiddle and banjo player and a practitioner of old-time musical tradition.
-He has strong ties with the tradition through his family’s origins and the relations he has developed by playing in important gatherings such as the Mud City Old Time Gathering and the Portland Old Time Gathering which is one of the largest gatherings of Appalachian musicians in the West.
-Musicians in the West and brings the leading traditional artists of our nation to perform each year.
+John Meade was a self-taught fiddle and banjo player and a practitioner of old-time musical tradition.
+He had strong ties with the tradition through his family’s origins and the relations he had developed by playing in important gatherings such as the Mud City Old Time Gathering and the Portland Old Time Gathering, which is one of the largest gatherings of Appalachian musicians in the West.

 APPRENTICE BIOGRAPHY - Shari Ame 2021